dora-alvarado/wanet-retinal-vessel-segmentation/README.md

 ```
 python main_eval.py
+python main_eval.py -c config.txt
+python main_eval.py --param param_value
 ```
+Execute "main_eval.py -h" for more information on available parameters.
+First option use default parameter values, which can be modified in the file "./utils/settings.py", second option overrides default parameters with the specified in a configfile.
+Third option overrides default and configfile values.

 If available, a GPU will be used.
 The following files will be saved in the folder "exp1" :
 - predictions (all_predictions.png)